daniellaakpoguma/Data-Analsyt-Portfolio/HR Analytics/README.md

 	GROUP BY EmployeeNumber
 	HAVING COUNT(*) > 1;
    	```
    - Deleting Redundant Columns: 'StandardHours' column was removed because every employee works 80 hours.
 'Over18' column was removed because all employees are above 18.
-Performance Rating is also fairly constant with values being either 3 or 4, but I'm choosing to keep it.
+'PerformanceRating' is also fairly constant with values being either 3 or 4, but I'm choosing to keep it.
 	 ```sql
      # Deleting Redundant Columns
 	 ALTER TABLE hr_employee_attrition